Last updated on March 21st, 2023

 09. Stick With It

 It takes some time to see results from content marketing, so you need to keep at it over the long term.
-Regular posting over a long period of time will have the greatest effect on your search engine rankings, but will also keep your regular readers coming back over and over.
+When you start a blog, regular posting over a long period of time will have the greatest effect on your search engine rankings, but will also keep your regular readers coming back over and over.

 These readers will become your customers if you have constructed your website properly, give them good advice in your content, and treat them professionally.